choria-io/website/docs/content/autoagents/managing/_index.md

 These events are published on the middleware as JSON, you can view these raw:

 {{% notice tip %}}
-JSON Schemas for all published messages exist, for example `io.choria.machine.v1.transition` would be `https://choria.io/schemas/choria/machine/v1/transition.json`
+JSON Schemas for all published messages exist, for example `io.choria.machine.v1.transition` would be `https://choria.io/schemas/choria/machine/v1/transition.json`, the messages are in the data field of [CloudEvents](https://cloudevents.io) messages.
 {{% /notice %}}

 ```nohighlight